Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 If message is `SoftDuplicate`: Upstream✔, Downstream❌.
 We want to be aware of such messages on IoTHub but we skip sending downstream if they need confirmation because of possible collisions on the air.

-- If message is marked as `DuplicateDueToResubmission` and it requires confirmation the following check happens:
+If message is marked as `DuplicateDueToResubmission`:

+- if it requires confirmation the following check happens:

 ```mermaid
 stateDiagram-v2